axelco/react-fixed-navbar/README.md

-# react-fixed-navbar
+## axl-react-fixed-nav
-A component fixing your navbar whatever you need on user's scroll
+A react component that fix a nav when users scrolls your app pages.